University of Chicago Press

-“Kristine Stiles has played a vital role in establishing trauma studies within the humanities.
-A formidable force in the art world, Stiles examines the significance of traumatic experiences both in the individual lives and works of artists and in contemporary international cultures since World War II.
-In Concerning Consequences, she considers some of the most notorious art of the second half of the twentieth century by artists who use their bodies to address destruction and violence.
+Stiles has played a vital role in establishing trauma studies within the humanities.
+A formidable force in the art world, she examines the significance of traumatic experiences both in the individual lives and works of artists and in contemporary international cultures since World War II.
+In her book, Stiles considers some of the most notorious art of the second half of the 20th century by artists who use their bodies to address destruction and violence.

 The essays in this book focus primarily on performance art and photography.
-From war and environmental pollution to racism and sexual assault, Stiles analyzes the consequences of trauma as seen in the works of artists like Marina Abramovic, Pope.L, and Chris Burden.
-Assembling rich intellectual explorations on everything from Paleolithic paintings to the Bible’s patriarchal legacies to documentary images of nuclear explosions, Concerning Consequences explores how art can provide a distinctive means of understanding trauma and promote individual and collective healing.”
+From war and environmental pollution to racism and sexual assault, Stiles analyzes the consequences of trauma as seen in the works of artists like Marina Abramovic, William Pope.L, and Chris Burden.
+Assembling rich intellectual explorations on everything from Paleolithic paintings to the Bible’s patriarchal legacies to documentary images of nuclear explosions, the book explores how art can provide a distinctive means of understanding trauma and promote individual and collective healing.